abbeyperini/digital-garden/blogs/tabbing-1.md

 }
 ```

-My close button would appear on the right side of the container after the list and "Click me!" button, but it would still be the first thing focused by <kbd>tab</kbd>.
+My close button would appear on the right side of the container after the list and "Click me!" button, but it would still be the first thing focused by tab.
 This way, you could position the close button at the top right of a container and it will look nice and still be focused first.

 To inspect the accessibility tree, you can use the [Chrome DevTools full accessibility tree](https://developer.chrome.com/blog/full-accessibility-tree/) or the Firefox DevTools Accessibility Inspector, which has a fancy [tab order view](https://firefox-source-docs.mozilla.org/devtools-user/accessibility_inspector/#show-web-page-tabbing-order).

 ## Keyboard Controls

 These articles are focused on tabbing, but some other keyboard controls quickly come into play when you start tabbing around.
-For instance, links should open when you press <kbd>enter</kbd> and buttons should activate when you press <kbd>enter</kbd> or <kbd>space</kbd>.
-Meanwhile, you can focus a group of radio buttons with <kbd>tab</kbd>, but use the arrow keys to move between them.
+For instance, links should open when you press enter and buttons should activate when you press enter or space.
+Meanwhile, you can focus a group of radio buttons with tab, but use the arrow keys to move between them.
 Take a look at [WebAIM's list of keyboard controls](https://webaim.org/techniques/keyboard/#testing) when testing your site to make sure your interactive elements have the behavior a keyboard user would expect.

 ## Event Listeners and KeyboardEvent